MikkelHegn/SFHumio/README.md

  ```

 We start out by calling `parseJson()` which parses the log line as json and makes the json members available as fields on our event.
 The result is then piped into parsing of the timestamp field which is assigned to a new `@timestamp` field.
-Humio interprets `@timestamp' as the event time, so it's essential to get right.
+Humio interprets `@timestamp` as the event time, so it's essential to get right.
 If we do not want to display the raw log line in Humio, in this case json, the '@display' field can be set to some formatted string.
-We finish the parsing by extracting any key value pairs from the original log line.
+We finish the parsing by extracting any key value pairs, e.g. `foo=bar`, from the original log line.

-Creating a new parser in Humio means going to the repository used for ingesting data, selecting 'Parsers' in the menu and clicking 'New parser'.
-Afterwards the parser should be assigned to the ingest token to be used, which is done under 'Settings' in the menu and then clicking 'Ingest API Tokens'.
-You can then change the 'Assigned Parser' through a dropdown box.

 <!--
 ### Collect and ship - Solution